 The only way to know whether your RTO mandate is successful is to regularly review how things are going.
 Create feedback mechanisms like surveys or manager check-ins with employees.
 Ask about what’s going well and where there may be confusion or inefficiency.

 Also, track key metrics around productivity and employee satisfaction.
 Then act on all the data you collect.
-Make improvements where necessary.
+Be ready to pivot, where appropriate.
+Emphasize the importance of piloting models, reviewing employee sentiment, and adjusting accordingly.
 And stay open to the idea of introducing more flexibility into the plan as needed.
-If everyone’s back in-office, you might consider expanding your hybrid model to accommodate diverse employee needs.

 RTO mandates are an opportunity, not a chore

 Return to office mandates aren’t just about going back to the old ways.
-They can be an opportunity for both employers and employees to co-create the future of work.
-This shared journey offers a chance to redefine collaboration, shape a flexible future, and strengthen company culture.
+They can be a path forward; an opportunity for both employers and employees to co-create the future of work.
+This shared journey offers a chance to redefine collaboration, shape a flexible future, and strengthen company culture in an increasingly digital age.